Allocations

 [ perf record: Captured and wrote 401.088 MB perf.data (49640 samples) ]

-After a successful perf record, you can invoke the following command line to produce an SVG file with the flame graph
+Once you’ve successfully recorded data using perf record, you can invoke the following command to produce an SVG file with the flame graph:

 perf script | \